CardiacModelling/BenNevis/README.md

 pip install nevis
 ```

-To install the optional `convertbng` module at the same time, use:
+**Recommended**: To install the optional `convertbng` module at the same time, use:
 ```
 pip install nevis[extras]
 ```
-This will make conversion from points in the data set to longitude and lattitude more accurate.
+This will make conversion from points in the data set to longitude and lattitude faster and more accurate.

 Developers may wish to skip PyPI installation, clone the [GitHub repository](https://github.com/CardiacModelling/BenNevis), and install from there instead.
 Instructions for this are provided in [CONTRIBUTING.md](https://github.com/CardiacModelling/BenNevis/blob/main/CONTRIBUTING.md).